-You look nothing like you did in high school – and that itself is probably a good thing.
+You don’t look anything like you did in high school – and that itself might be a good thing.

-She’s here as the ambassador of the natural skincare cleansing brand, a role she takes quite seriously.
-One of the brand managers tells me before my interview that when they first approached Lucas, she sent back a long list of questions about the brand and its manufacturing policies before agreeing to get on board.
-I’d also later find out while talking with Lucas that she spent three months testing the product.
-Point: Don’t take this for granted, not all celebrities are this diligent.
+She’s here as an ambassador for the natural cleanser brand.
+One of the brand managers tells me before my 1:1 interview with Lucas that when they first approached her she responded with a list of questions about the company’s ethics its manufacturing policies before agreeing to get on board.
+I’d also later find out that she spent an additional three months testing the product before signing on.
+Trust me, not all celebrities are that diligent.

 In her beauty talk with Gritty Pretty, Lucas reveals her favourite (natural) beauty brands, how she copes with stress and the place she goes to recharge and get inspired.